mariagund/HackNYFall2017/README.md

 we chose to use firebase because

 with this data, we are then able to display the data so that users can best understand the data and share it with others so that they can understand it too.

+We also have a donate button and an about us section!